Desert peach (Prunus andersonii) blooming near Mayberry Park, Reno. Photo: K.Fitzgerald.

 Desert peach are native to the eastern slope of the Sierra Nevada, and are especially common in the Reno-Carson City area (Mozingo 1987).
 Along the Truckee River, this shrub can be found growing on dry upland slopes, usually outside the flood zone, where it blooms with beautiful pink flowers from late March until early May.

 Desert peach flowers are pollinated by insects, and seeds are dispersed by squirrels and small mammals (Gucker 2007).
 This plant is named for its peach-like fruits, which develop on the branches a few weeks after flowering.
-The Paiute traditionally used twigs and leaves of the desert peach (called tsanavi) to brew a tea for treating colds and rheumatism (Murphey 1959).

 In the scientific name, Prunus comes from the Latin word for “plum”, and andersonii in honor of Charles Lewis Anderson (1827-1910), a botanist, doctor, and early resident of Carson City who published the “Catalog of Nevada Flora” in 1871 (Mozingo 1987).